-You should expect a large amount of output after this command due to the amount of packages needed for install.
+You should expect a large amount of output after this command due to the number of packages needed for install.
 Press Y for yes and these will be installed on your server.
 Once the downloads complete you can then utilize LibreOffice on your server via command line.
-Installing this as root will leave your users with permission issues if trying to access files on other accounts or with other domains on the server so if you need this installed globally you will need to ensure the users you want to have access this is located within the sudoers file.
+Installing this as root will leave your users with permission issues if trying to access files on other accounts or with other domains on the server so if you need this installed globally, you will need to ensure the users you want to have access to this software are located within the sudoers file.

 Installing LibreOffice on Ubuntu 16.04 as the User or Domain

 Generally speaking, you would want this installed at the user level.
 This means your user will need to be able to connect to the server using SSH and have shell access and, you would want to su or change users to perform the installation.
 The commands are the same as the above installation for root just ensure you are switched to your username before running them.

 sudo apt update